SonicCoderX/Refer-And-Earn-Bot/README.md

-# AutoXTradesBot - chat bot
+# BBReferEarnXBot - chat bot
-It is repository for chat bot: [@AutoXTradesBot](https://t.me/AutoXTradesBot)
+It is repository for chat bot: [@BBReferEarnXBot](https://t.me/BBReferEarnXBot)

 ## What it is?
 This repository can be imported to [Bots.Business](https://bots.business) as a worked chat bot.